cobobc/milestone_project_fob/README.md

 #### Validation Results

-The HTML and CSS validators 4 errors
+The first HTML and CSS validations produced 4 errors in total:

 *   line 49 Error: The element button must not appear as a descendant of the a element. (index.html)

+    Resolution - moved the btn class attribute into the a element and deleted the button element.

 *   line 120 Error: The frameborder attribute on the iframe element is obsolete.
 Use CSS instead. (music.html)

+    Resolution - deleted the frameborder attribute.

 *   line 158 Error: Element h3 not allowed as child of element button in this context.
 (Suppressing further errors from this subtree.) (credits.html)

+    Resolution - removed the h3 element and readjusted the font size accordingly.

 *   style.css Error: xxx-large cannot be used as a font size

     Resolution - all text based size values were removed and replaced with their respective rem equivalent.

+The second HTML and CSS validations produced 0 errors.

 #### User Goal Results